logologo

 1. Inventory Your Assets: Start by compiling a comprehensive list of all your assets, including real estate, bank accounts, investment accounts, vehicles, and personal property.
 Make sure that you provide this list to your trusted legal counsel.

-2. Identify Assets Requiring Transfer: Certain assets, such as real estate and bank accounts, to be formally transferred into the trust to be included.
+2. Identify Assets Requiring Transfer: Certain assets, such as real estate and bank accounts, are to be formally transferred into the trust to be included.
 This typically involves changing the ownership title to the trust's name.

 3. Transfer Ownership: Work with your attorney to transfer ownership of applicable assets into the trust.
 This may involve executing deeds, updating account titles, and re-registering assets.